Ratafar22/PowerQuery-Codes/README.md

-# PowerQuery-DAX-Codes
+# PowerQuery-Codes
-This file holds some of my reusable Mcodes and Dax Codes
+This file holds some of my reusable Mcodes